afarahva/gleqpy/README.md

 The figure above compares memory kernels, one that was used as an input for a simulation and others that were extracted by analyzing the data from that simulation.

-Pedagogical examples of how to set up, run, and analyze GLE simulations are provided in *examples* directory.
+Pedagogical examples of how to set up, run, and analyze GLE simulations are provided in the *examples* directory.